Atwell Professor of Mathematics, Emeritus

 Soap Bubbles and Mathematics : Popular talk

 Abstract: Soap bubbles continue to confound and amaze mathematicians.
 Some recent mathematical breakthroughs are due to students.
 The presentation includes a little guessing contest with demonstrations, explanations, and prizes.
 No prerequisites.
 Friends and families welcome.
-Video.
+Video: Museum of Mathematics.

 Abstract: Soap bubbles continue to confound and amaze mathematicians.
 Some recent mathematical breakthroughs are due to students.
 The presentation includes a little guessing contest with demonstrations, explanations, and prizes.
 No prerequisites.
 Friends and families welcome.
-Video.
+Video: Museum of Mathematics.

 Baserunner’s Optimal Path : Popular talk